vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Uccaiḥ śravas and one's own horses may be honoured if there be 9th tithi; Sānti rites and threads coloured in four colours

 to be tied round horses' necks; NM p.
 77 verses 943—947.
 Aśvapājā-On Āśy. śu.
 1 to 9; see below under Āśvina.
-Aśvavrataa Samvatsarayrata; Indra is the deity; Mat.
+Aśvavrataa Samvatsaravrata; Indra is the deity; Mat.
 101.71

 q. by KKV 449, HV II.
 911 (quotes same 17 verses from Pad).
-Aṣtamivratas-There are about 30 Astami-yratas, which will be
+Aṣtamivratas-There are about 30 Astami-vratas, which will be

 entered at the proper places.
 General rule is that in the bright half Astami mixed with Navami is to be preferred and in dark half astami mixed with saptami is preferred.
 Vide TT 40, DS 15.
-For Astamīyratas vide HV I. 811-886, KN 194-228, KKV 225–272, VR 256-319, VKK 38-40, PC.
+For Astamīvratas vide HV I. 811-886, KN 194-228, KKV 225–272, VR 256-319, VKK 38-40, PC.
 109-139.
 There are a few exceptions to above two rules,

 some of which may be noted at the proper places.
 Asidhārāvrata-begin on Āṣ, śu.
 15; five days or ten days after Ās.